tureture/copilot_workshop_demo/README.md

 ## 💡 Tips and Tricks

-- **Open Copilot Chat:** Press the chat icon in the VSCode sidebar.
+- **Open Copilot Chat:** Click the chat icon in the VSCode sidebar to open Copilot Chat.
-- **Accept Suggestions:** Press `Tab` to accept a inline code suggestion (similar to regular code completion tools).
+- **Accept Suggestions:** Press `Tab` to accept an inline code suggestion, similar to how regular code completion tools work.
 - **Inline Chat:** Press `Ctrl + I` to open inline chat with Copilot.
 - **Code Suggestions:** Press `Ctrl + Enter` to choose between multiple code suggestions.
-- **Command Line Assistance:** Copilot also works in the command line interface (terminal).
+- **Command Line Assistance:** Copilot can assist you in the command line interface (terminal) as well.
-- **Contextual Assistance:** Drag and drop files into the chat to provide relevant context, or let Copilot decide which files to consider automatically.
+- **Contextual Assistance:** You can drag and drop files into the chat to provide relevant context, or let Copilot automatically decide which files to consider.

 ## 🔍 Things to Try